-From these findings, we were provided with four recommendations:
+From these findings, we were provided with four recommendations to move forward:

 - 1. Develop a clear inclusivity and diversity business case and build a strategy - 2.
 Establish transparent measurement and reporting principles - 3.
 Build awareness, engagement and momentum - 4.
 Continually search for better